FerranAgulloLopez/sim-port/README.md

     - Core.py: Runs the simulation with the params specified in the Constants and Parameters classes.
 It asks for the composition of the different time-slots when they are activated.
 It generates two traces that describe the execution
     - Experimenter.py: Runs the simulation with the params specified in the Constants and Parameters classes.
 It takes the time-slots configuration from the specified input file.
 It generates two traces that describe the execution
-    - Optimizer.py: Runs a genetic algorithm to find the best configuration
+    - Optimizer.py: Runs a genetic algorithm to find an approximation to the best configuration
     - ViewController.py: Runs a web server in localhost to visualize a execution loaded from one specified trace file.
 It displays different charts that show the main features of the chosen execution

 ### How to install